 One of America’s most inventive and influential artists, Joseph Cornell (1903-1972) was a premier assemblagist who elevated box construction to a major art form in the 20th century.
 Searching New York libraries, museums, theaters, bookshops, and antique stalls, Cornell acquired thousands of printed pictorial and textual ephemera and three-dimensional artifacts that would serve as both inspiration and raw material for his boxes, collages, and films.
 It is these source materials and studio effects that comprise the Joseph Cornell Study Center.
 The collection arrived in 1978, a gift from the artist’s sister and brother-in-law (Mr. and Mrs. John A. Benton) and later the artist’s estate (Joseph and Robert Cornell Memorial Foundation).
 Included in the collection are handwritten and typed manuscripts, correspondence, newspaper clippings, maps, photographs, postcards, prints, theater playbills, stamps, and assorted dime store trinkets and other found objects such as bird’s nests, ceramic figurines, clay pipes, cordial glasses, costume jewelry, marbles, shells, children’s toys, and board games.
 The Study Center also includes the artist’s personal library (over 2,500 titles ranging from rare eighteenth-century French texts to Little Golden Books from the 1950s) and his record albums.

-To send a query about the collection, or to contact us for an appointment at least two weeks prior to your preferred visit date, please contact us by mail, email, or phone:
+To send a query about the collection, or to contact us for a research appointment at least two weeks prior to your preferred date, please contact us by mail, email, or phone:

 Joseph Cornell Study Center